 Rocker

-shot of my hand on the board showing off the chime or flat deck in the nose
+shot of my hand on the nose of the board or just under the arm

 The Details